Martin Down and Pennington Marsh

 The snipefly Rhagio scolopacea – Fishbourne, Chichester

 On 18th May I had a short wander around Pennington Marsh, it was fairly quiet with the highlights being two male almost in summer plumage, 25 Dunlin, two over the site, three , 15 Great-crested Grebe (this seemed to be a large number for a May visit) and two very late .
-Numbers of migrant birds seem to be very low and I only recorded three Whitethroat and four of the breeding species.
-Singles of Cuckoo and a Lesser Whitethroat seemed to be birds holding territory on site.
+Numbers of migrant birds seem to be very low and I only recorded three Whitethroat and four Reed Warbler of the breeding species.
+Singles of and a seemed to be birds holding territory on site.

 ET9I6023